Amazon Echo Troubleshooting Guide

 - Relocation: Sometimes the presence of other electronic devices near Echo can also cause connectivity issues, therefore try relocating your device and keep it near your Wi-Fi router.
 If possible keep both the Echo and your router in a higher spot at your home and away from Walls (At least 8 inches away).

 - Check your Wi-Fi password: This is a very silly mistake that people make during their first time setup.
-Check that the password you are using is correct as some people get confused between case sensitivity and some numbers and letters or maybe you are using an older password instead of the new one.
+Check that the password you are using is correct.
+As some people confused between case sensitivity.
+Some numbers and letters or maybe you are using an older password instead of the new one.

-- Reboot the router: If other devices are also having problem connecting to the Wi-Fi then it is your router’s fault and rebooting it might help.
-Don’t forget to reboot the Echo device along with the router, just plug out both the devices and later plug them back in and you are good to go.
+- Reboot the router: If other devices are also having a problem connecting to the Wi-Fi.
+Then it is your router’s fault and rebooting it might help.
+Don’t forget to reboot the Echo device along with the router.
+Just plug out both the devices and later plug them back in and you are good to go.

 - Tackling Network Congestion: To avoid unwanted usage of bandwidth disconnect some unused devices.
 Experts recommend connecting your Echo to 5 GHz network and reserving the 2.5 GHz one for other devices.

-- Change Security Encryptions: If you have opted for WPA and WPA2 security for you router, then change it to WPA2- AES.
-Another thing that you can do is check your Firewall protection and make sure you have the 123,443,4070 UDP ports open.
+- Change Security Encryptions: If you have opted for WPA and WPA2 security for you router.
+Then change it to WPA2- AES.
+Another thing that you can do is check your Firewall protection.
+Make sure you have the 123,443,4070 UDP ports open.

-- Check the Firmware: Even after trying all those methods you are still facing the Wi-Fi connectivity issue with your Echo then your Echo Firmware might require an update.
-So open your Alexa App, go to setting under menu and click on the About us option scroll to your current Echo Firmware.
+- Check the Firmware: Even after trying all those methods.
+You are still facing the Amazon Echo Wi-Fi connectivity issue with your Echo then your Echo Firmware might require an update.
+So open your Alexa App.
+Go to the setting under the Menu Button.
+Click on the About us option scroll to your current Echo Firmware.
 Check the latest firmware version and update your firmware.